Centers of Innovation

 North Carolina is richly endowed with campuses and corporations that are lauded for their innovations.

 But the state has recognized that to grow nascent industry sectors of the NC economy, it must make innovation and commercialization a strategic priority.
-The Biotechnology Center has launched the Centers of Innovation (COIs) grant program to do exactly that.
+The Biotechnology Center has created the Centers of Innovation (COIs) grant program to do exactly that.

 The individual COI initiatives focus on accelerating the growth of targeted industry sectors by assisting their academic and industry partners to overcome their commercialization obstacles.
 It is only through successful commercialization that ideas and innovations move to marketable products.

 Growth of these nascent industry sectors will lead to the creation of jobs and sustainable economic development statewide.
 The North Carolina Biotechnology Center established the COI program with funding support from the General Assembly.

-- Marine Biotechnology Center of Innovation (MBCOI) Explores opportunities for companies to commercialize new food, fuel and health products off the state’s rich Atlantic coast.
+- Marine Biotechnology - This Center of Innovation, the MBCOI, explores opportunities for companies to commercialize new food, fuel and health products off the state’s rich Atlantic coast.

-- Personalized Medicine Center of Innovation (PMCOI) By organizing and leveraging the state’s capabilities, resources and investments in personalized medicine and providing an organizational framework under which the stakeholders can come together, the NC Personalized Medicine Network (NC PMN) will be creating a plan to establish North Carolina as a national leader in the discovery, translation and clinical implementation of personalized medicine.
+- Personalized Medicine (planning phase) - By organizing and leveraging the state’s capabilities, resources and investments in personalized medicine and providing an organizational framework under which the stakeholders can come together, the NC Personalized Medicine Network (NC PMN) will be creating a plan to establish North Carolina as a national leader in the discovery, translation and clinical implementation of personalized medicine.

-Staff at the Biotechnology Center works with university researchers, technology transfer officers, industrial partners, nonprofit stakeholders as well as regional and statewide policymakers to shepherd the COIs into existence.
+Staff at the Biotechnology Center work with university researchers, technology transfer officers, industrial partners, nonprofit stakeholders as well as regional and statewide policymakers to shepherd the COIs into existence.